 Cost of opening a bank account in Germany

 If you want to open a bank account with a traditional bank in Germany, you may not always get it for free.
 Unless if you are a student or have a regular deposit into your bank account, you may need to pay a few Euros monthly fees.
-The Commerzbank free current account is an exception as it doesn’t require any regular deposit or student status.

 How to select a bank in Germany?